wesleykirkland/wesleyk.me/README.md

 2. **SMTP Configuration:**
    - Configure your email provider's SMTP settings
-   - For Gmail: Enable 2FA and create an App Password
    - Add SMTP settings to your `.env.local` file

 **Note:** You'll need to obtain an HCaptcha API key to enable the contact form.
 The form will display an error message if the captcha site key is not configured.